An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Source Properties

 Lower emittance has been achieved in some systems with reduced bunch charges.
-The ELSA photoinjector achieved values as low as 1~mm~mrad at Q = 1~nC, which was close to the thermal emittance of the cathode.\cite{EPAC:Marmouget:2002} The BriXS Ultra High Flux inverse Compton source reports packets of 100-200~pC in 1.3-4.0~ps bunches with nominal normalized emittence in the range 0.6-1.5~mm~mrad.\cite{Inst:Drebot:2019} A brief literature search suggested that comparably low-emittence bunches are limited to roughly the range 50--200~pC per ps pulse duration.\cite{PhD:Tikhoplav:2006} In interactions with a flying focus, where shorter pulses are required, we will assume values of $\varepsilon = 1$~mm~mrad and $Q = (100~\textrm{pC/ps})\tau$ may be reasonably expected.
+The ELSA photoinjector achieved values as low as 1~mm~mrad at $Q$ = 1~nC, which was close to the thermal emittance of the cathode \cite{EPAC:Marmouget:2002}.
+The BriXS Ultra High Flux inverse Compton source reports packets of 100 to 200~pC in 1.3 to 4.0-ps bunches with nominal normalized emittance in the range 0.6 to 1.5~mm~mrad \cite{Inst:Drebot:2019}.
+A survey of the present literature suggested that comparably low-emittance bunches are limited to roughly the range 50- to 200-pC per ps pulse duration \cite{PhD:Tikhoplav:2006}.
+In interactions with a flying focus, where shorter pulses are required, we will assume values of $\varepsilon = 1$~mm~mrad and $Q = (100~\textrm{pC/ps})\tau$ may be reasonably expected.